 3. Agile Sprint Backlog and Planning

-In this scrum project management methodology step, the mobile app development team decides on the backlogs they will be targeting in the current sprint.
-Sprint backlog is the list of things the team plans on achieving in the delivery.
+In this scrum application development methodology step, the Agile mobile app development team decides on the backlogs they will be targeting in the current sprint.
+The sprint backlog is the list of things the team plans on achieving in the delivery.
 Usually, sprint backlogs are divided into workable actions and once the team agrees upon the backlog items, the sprint begins.

 4. Daily Scrum Meeting